 Wood sugar, known as xylose, is used as a feed material for the fermentation of torula yeast and can be hydrogenated into the sugar alcohol known as xylitol.
-Some consider torula yeast as a Group 1 (in spite of it being produced through fermentation) unless it is sold as a powder (i.e. spray dried), and it is not clear if the other hashgachos agree with that decision.
+Some consider torula yeast as a Group 1 (in spite of i t being produced through fermentation) unless it is sold as a powder (i.e. spray dried), and it is not clear if the other hashgachos agree with that decision.
 Xylitol, as with other sugar alcohols, is assumed to be hydrogenated on equipment which is dedicated for sugar alcohol production, and is therefore considered a Group 1.
-There was a time when methanol was produced from xylose (hence the name, "wood alcohol"), but it is now generally produced from synthetic sources and remains a Group 1.
+There was a time when methanol was produced from xyl ose (hence the name, "wood alcohol"), but it is now generally produced from synthetic sources and remains a Group 1.

-Cherry, is a large tree that grows mostly in the northern United States and Canada.
-It produces small white flowers, and purplish to black fruits, which ripen in early Fall.
-The bark of older Wild Cherry trees is nearly black, and separates naturally.
-The bark of young trees is reddishbrown and has an almond-like scent.
-It is this outer bark of the young Wild Cherry tree that is used medicinally.
-Wood pulp is converted into paper, and a waste product of wood pulp is lignin, which is used to create vanillin, a flavoring component which is meant to mimic the taste of vanilla extract: paper and vanillin are Group 1.
-[Additional byproducts of lignin the lignosulfonates and are pyroligneous acid].
-As noted above, smoldered wood creates smoke flavor, and the wood leftover from that process is sold as charcoal, which can be further into "activated processed carbon".
-Guaiacol is a sweet chemical which is obtained from hardwood tar (or synthetic sources).7
+Wood pulp is converted into paper, and a waste product of wood pulp is lignin, which is used to create vanillin, a flavoring component which is meant to mimic the taste of vanilla extract; paper and vanillin are Group 1.
+[Additional byproducts of lignin are the lignosulfonates and pyroligneous acid].
+As noted ab ove, smoldered wood creates smoke flavor, and the wood leftover from that process is sold as charcoal, which can be further processed into "activated carbon".
+Gua iacol is a sweet chemical